Social Icons

 Directed by Tyler Spindel

-I am envious of Adam Sandler and the deal he has with Netflix to make these movies for them.
-I guess when you have an empty library because other production companies remove their contents from your platform, you will allow any and everything in just to fill up the space.
+I am envious of Adam Sandler and the deal he has with Netflix to produce movies for them.
+I guess when you have an empty library because other production companies remove their content from your platform, you’ll allow anything and everything in just to fill the space.

-This film was released on Netflix last week, and to be honest the only thing this film is good for is dummy space, there is nothing to see here.
-Because the moment the new in-laws (Billy and Lilly, played by Pierce Brosnan and Ellen Barkin respectively) walked in, and our lead (Owen, played by Adam DeVine) met them, the whole film came unloose.
+This film was released on Netflix last week, and to be honest, the only thing it’s good for is filling space.
+There is nothing worth watching here.
+The moment the new in-laws (Billy and Lilly, played by Pierce Brosnan and Ellen Barkin respectively) walked in and our lead (Owen, played by Adam DeVine) met them, the whole film unraveled.
 It lost everything that had me interested and became a total mess of a production.

-Here is the skinny on this plot.
-Owen and Parker are about to get married.
-We met Owen’s family, and they are, like in all movies, too goofy to be real.
-But Parker’s parents are not around and seems that they will miss the wedding.
-But a call came through that they are coming, and Owen is so excited, but Parker is reserved.
-Owen’s character started looking for things about Parker’s parents and did one thing no human will ever do, called a place he knew they had a connection with to ask if he could get photos of them, for whatever reason he thought was the right thing.
+Here’s the skinny on the plot: Owen and Parker are about to get married.
+We meet Owen’s family, who are, like in all movies, too goofy to be real.
+But Parker’s parents aren’t around, and it seems they’ll miss the wedding.
+Then, a call comes through saying they’re coming, and Owen is thrilled—but Parker is oddly reserved.

-There is this disconnect between the actors that I could not even understand how the director, or the casting director let it slip.
-It was worse between Barkin and Dobrev.
+There’s a disconnect between the actors that makes you wonder how the director or casting team let it slip.
+The chemistry between Ellen Barkin and Nina Dobrev was particularly bad.

-Why Netflix feels it is OK to allow movies like this to be produced is beyond me.
-They have great movies produced that are better to see twice over than this.
-Here the characters never seem real, and the plot felt like something a three-year-old, made up on the go when you ask them to tell you a story.
+Why Netflix feels it’s OK to allow movies like this to be produced is beyond me.
+They’ve had great films that are worth watching twice over instead of this.
+Here, the characters never seem real, and the plot felt like something a three-year-old made up on the spot when asked to tell a story.

 0 comments: